 If you knew about the original MiniLab, you might know that it came with a full version of Analog Lab and around 5000 presets.
 So, in that sense, it’s a little disappointing that it’s been downsized.
 However, in terms of quality, it’s stunning, and there are some reasonable upgrade offers.

 It’s perhaps a little unfair to be critical of the keyboard feel with any 25-key controller, especially one with mini keys.
-But, we will get the negative out of the way first and say that it doesn’t feel as good as the Akai MPK Mini Mk3.
+But, I will get the negative out of the way first and say that it doesn’t feel as good as the Akai MPK Mini Mk3.
 You should also note that the keys are slim keys and might be trickier for anyone with larger hands.

 Build quality is an area where you have to come and go a little with keyboard controllers this size.
 They are small and relatively cheap, so it makes no sense to manufacture them with heavy-duty materials.
 Plastic is pretty standard, but there’s still a significant improvement from the first generation MiniLab.